SipofTea/CV/README.md

 #### University College London (UCL) (September 2017 to November 2018)
 _MSc Bioarchaeology and Forensic Anthropology_
 - Merit (top 10%)
-- Subjects all revolve around the identification, analysis, and research of the human skeleton
+- Identification, analysis, and research of the human skeleton.
+- Statistics

 #### University of Amsterdam (UvA) (September 2014 to August 2017)
 _BA Archaeology and Prehistory_
 - 7.8/10 average (top 5%)
 - Honours - 30 ECTS extra with an extended thesis and personal research project.
+- All areas of archaeology
+- Statistics and databases
 - Minor Book Science and Palaeography

 ## Hobbies and Interests
 - Love animals, especially my two cats.
 Will share pictures, video’s, and/or gifs when asked.